chuckcoughlin/bert/docs/toolchain.md

 *** Projects *** <br/>
 From the _eclipse_ <u>File->Import</u> menu,"General","Existing Projects into Workspace", import the following projects.
-  - Build: _ant_ and other scripts for building and installing the project build projects onto the robot target.
   - Core: C++ source for the application on the robot which runs the main event loop.
+  - Install: _ant_ and _bash_ scripts for building and installing the project build targets onto the robot.
   - Joint: Java code for control of the various servo motors on the robot.
 These are executed by the _core_ application.
   - Lib: Third party open-source libraries.
 In general, this area does not include source.
   - Poppy: The _Poppy_ python source code from _GenerationRobots_.
 This code is for reference only and is not installed on the robot.
 It consists largely of sample applications.